-- (60) Inlet (hydraulics) means: - a.
+(52) Inlet (hydraulics) means:

+- a.
 A surface connection to a closed drain; - b.
 A structure at the diversion end of a conduit; or - c.
-The upstream end of any structure through which water may flow. - (61) Levee means a manmade structure, usually an earthen embankment, designed and constructed in accordance with sound engineering practices to contain, control, or divert the flow of water so as to provide protection from temporary flooding. - (62) Illicit connection means: - a.
-Any drain or conveyance, whether on the surface or subsurface, that allows an unlawful discharge to enter the storm drain system.
-Illicit connections include, but are not limited to, conveyances that allow any non-storm water discharge including sewage, process wastewater, and wash water to enter the storm drain system and any connections to the storm drain system from indoor drains and sinks, regardless of whether said drain or connection had been previously allowed, permitted, or approved by an authorized enforcement agency; or - b.
-Any drain or conveyance connected from a commercial or industrial land use to the storm drain system that has not been documented in plans, maps, or equivalent records and approved by an authorized enforcement agency. - (63) Levee system means a flood protection system, which consists of a levee or levees and associated structures, such as closure and drainage devices, which are constructed and operated in accordance with sound engineering practices. - (64) Lowest floor means the lowest floor of the lowest enclosed area (including basement).
-An unfinished, or flood-resistant enclosure, usable solely for the parking of vehicles, building access, or storage in an area other than a basement area is not considered a building's lowest floor, provided that such enclosure is not built so as to render the structure in violation of the applicable non-elevation design requirements of FEMA 60.3. - (65) Manning equation means the uniform flow equation used to relate velocity, hydraulic radius, energy gradient slope, and roughness characteristics of the flow path. - (66) Manufactured home means a structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
+The upstream end of any structure through which water may flow. - (53) Levee means a manmade structure, usually an earthen embankment, designed and constructed in accordance with sound engineering practices to contain, control, or divert the flow of water so as to provide protection from temporary flooding. - (54) Levee system means a flood protection system, which consists of a levee or levees and associated structures, such as closure and drainage devices, which are constructed and operated in accordance with sound engineering practices. - (55) Lowest floor means the lowest floor of the lowest enclosed area (including basement).
+An unfinished, or flood-resistant enclosure, usable solely for the parking of vehicles, building access, or storage in an area other than a basement area is not considered a building's lowest floor, provided that such enclosure is not built so as to render the structure in violation of the applicable non-elevation design requirements of FEMA 60.3. - (56) Manufactured home means a structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
 For floodplain management purposes, the term "manufactured home" also includes park trailers, travel trailers, and other similar vehicles placed on a site for greater than 180 consecutive days.
-For insurance purposes, the term "manufactured home" does not include park trailers, travel trailers, and other similar vehicles. - (67) Manufactured home park or subdivision means a parcel or contiguous parcels of land divided into two or more manufactured home lots for rent or sale. - (68) Mean sea level means, for the purposes of the National Flood Insurance Program, the North American Vertical Datum (NAVD) of 1988 or other datum to which base flood elevations shown on a community's flood insurance rate map are referenced. - (69) Mulching means the application of plant or other suitable materials on the soil surface to conserve moisture, reduce erosion, and aid in establishing plant cover. - (70) Natural drainage means the dispersal of surface waters through ground absorption and by drainage channels formed by the existing surface topography which exists at the time of adoption of the ordinance from which this article is derived or formed by any manmade change in the surface topography.
+For insurance purposes, the term "manufactured home" does not include park trailers, travel trailers, and other similar vehicles. - (57) Manufactured home park or subdivision means a parcel or contiguous parcels of land divided into two or more manufactured home lots for rent or sale. - (58) Mean sea level means, for the purposes of the National Flood Insurance Program, the North American Vertical Datum (NAVD) of 1988 or other datum to which base flood elevations shown on a community's flood insurance rate map are referenced. - (59) MS4 or Municipal Separate Storm Sewer System means a system of conveyances (including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, manmade channels, or storm drains) that discharges to waters of the United States. - (60) Natural drainage means the dispersal of surface waters through ground absorption and by drainage channels formed by the existing surface topography which exists at the time of adoption of the ordinance from which this article is derived or formed by any manmade change in the surface topography.